 By Mark MacCarthy

-Apple and Meta are general, unrestricted donors to the Brookings Institution.
-The findings, interpretations, and conclusions posted in this piece are solely those of the author and not influenced by any donation
+Facebook is a general, unrestricted donor to the Brookings Institution.
+The findings, interpretations, and conclusions posted in this piece are solely those of the author and not influenced by any donation.